 Frequency The frequency option makes the data monotonic in x; points with the same x-value are replaced by a single point having the summed y-values.
-To plot a histogram of the number of data values in equal size bins, set the y-value to 1.0 so that the sum is a count of occurances in that bin: Example:
+To plot a histogram of the number of data values in equal size bins, set the y-value to 1.0 so that the sum is a count of occurrences in that bin.
+This is done implicitly if only a single column is provided.
+Example:

-'''

-binwidth = <something> # set width of x values in each bin

-bin(val) = binwidth floor(val/binwidth)

-plot "datafile" using (bin(column(1))):(1.0) smooth frequency
+''' binwidth = <something> # set width of x values in each bin bin(val) = binwidth floor(val/binwidth) plot "datafile" using (bin(column(1))):(1.0) smooth frequency plot "datafile" using (bin(column(1))) smooth frequency # same result '''

-'''

-smooth.dem
+See also smooth.dem